 The pantomime witch that gets reproduced during Halloween perhaps uses the more light-hearted symbolism just like people dress up as skeletons or ghosts or an elf at Christmas.
 The tall black pointed hat with a wide brim, cape, black cat.
 Warts and all.

-We know that witches practice magic, cast spells, have a broom, cauldron, use the symbol of the pentagram.
-Work with the elements, make potions, use plants herbs.
+We know that witches practice magic, cast spells, have a broom, and cauldron, and use the symbol of the pentagram.
+Work with the elements, make potions, and use plants and herbs.
 Thought to have a spiritual connection or clairvoyant or magical powers.
 Having a special knife, chalice and altar area.
 For witches were following the Celtic/ pagan seasonal festivals of the year and so since Samhain started with these front runners, no matter if you respect this or see them as the root of all evil it is universally befitting to dress up as a witch for Halloween which keeps the legends alive.

 The two sides of Witchcraft, Healers and black magic

 We can split witchcraft into two denominations, those that practice as natural healers, for the greater good of others.
 Being at one and preserving and respecting the environment being in touch with the elements, seasons and planets.
 Sometimes also referred to as white magic